 Summer is arriving soon and for many that means taking trips with family and friends, or going to different events that are happening around town, otherwise known as a "stay-cation".
 In Special Collections and Archives, we have many collections that highlight summer travels and local activities.
-Some of these include the Alex D. Kennedy Collection, Catherine Mulholland Collection, Esther Brenner Papers of the "1939" Club, Los Angeles Department of Health Bulletin Collection, and the Herbert Sigüenza Culture Clash Collection.
+Some of these include the Alex D. Kennedy Collection, Catherine Mulholland Collection, Esther Brenner "1939" Club Collection, Los Angeles Department of Health Bulletin Collection, and the Herbert Sigüenza Culture Clash Collection.

 Alex and Caroline Kennedy took a trip to Hong Kong and China to meet with other Old China Hands and to vacation as documented in the Alex D. Kennedy Collection.
 Old China Hands are people who were originally from different countries and cultures, but because of varying circumstances, resided and worked in China in the early 20th century.
 The Kennedy's vacation is evident by the presence of tourist guides and postcards in the collection, which feature locations such as Shanghai, The Great Wall, The Terracotta Warriors, and The Forbidden City, to name a few.